dtm-labs/dtmcli-csharp-sample/README.md

 > NOTE: In order to facilitate quick experience, the database in the sample code can be used directly.

 ## Docker user

-By executing `runsample.ps1` to run the sample code quickly.
+There are two ways to run the sample code quickly:
+1. Run the sample code quickly by executing `runsample.ps1`.
+2. Open Visual Studio, and select `Docker compose` in the toolbar to run it.
+In this mode, you can debug the project.

-It will start DTM server, MySQL (demonstration sub transaction barrier) and dtmsample through **docker compose**.
+Both of the above two ways will start DTM server, MySQL (demonstration sub transaction barrier) and dtmsample through **docker compose**.

 After startup, you can see output similar to the following